omgmog/omgmog.github.com/_posts/2021-07-27-gameshell-stuff.md

 - Height: 55mm
 - Thickness: 9mm

-That’s pretty close to the size of the entire battery module that comes in the Gameshell.
+That’s pretty close to the size of the entire battery module that comes in the GameShell.

-To install it, I had to jam it in to the case, shim it to the right thickness with some pieces of cardboard, and then hook up the 5v/GND wires from the battery to the Gameshell battery cable.
+To install it, I had to jam it in to the case, shim it to the right thickness with some pieces of cardboard, and then hook up the 5v/GND wires from the battery to the GameShell battery cable.
 I couldn’t find the polarity of this documented anywhere, so I had to determine this (and mark the white cable for future reference) based on looking at the JST connector on the battery module.

 {% include figure.html src="gameshell-stuff/big-fat-battery.jpg" %}{:.center}